best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/aqa_frameworks/GDS/assumptions_caveats.md

 ## Definitions

-Assumptions are RAG-rated according to the following definitions for quality and impact:
+Assumptions are RAG-rated according to the following definitions for quality and impact<sup>1</sup>:

 <!-- Using reStructuredText table here, otherwise the raw Markdown is greater than the 120-character line width -->
 ```eval_rst